 - Determining which court has jurisdiction over the case

 Every case is at least a little unique, often requiring the experienced hand of a lawyer.

 Legal Fees, Legal Costs, and Fee Agreements

 Regardless of the legal issue at hand, you want to make sure you fully understand the fee agreement and how your attorney will charge for his or her services.
-The arrangement determines legal fees; so make sure you know how it will ultimately affect your pocketbook before you agree.
-Your attorney may have a fixed hourly fee, a contingency fee, a flat fee for the entire process, or some other kind of arrangement.
+The arrangement determines legal fees, so make sure you know how it will ultimately affect your pocketbook before you agree.
+Your attorney may have a fixed hourly fee, a contingency fee, a flat fee for the entire process, or some other arrangement.

 In addition, you will be billed for various legal costs.
 These are the extra things an attorney pays for in the course of your case.
 This includes costs such as:

 Find the Right Attorney for Your Child Custody Case

 Child custody can be a complicated issue, especially when emotions are already high during a divorce.
 Family court proceedings can be complex and intimidating.
 Several resources, such as legal aid and legal services, can guide you through this difficult time.
 These organizations often provide free or low-cost assistance, from offering legal information to helping fill out court forms.